andretdr/rigging/README.md

 - bind skin
 - Animate the extreme deformation on the joints and paint accordingly

+### Have new joints to add?
+- Skin -> Edit Influence -> Add Influence -> Lock weight to 0 (so dont mess up your current setup)
+- select geom and open your weight weighting tool, and find new joints and paint weight

 # Controls
 - create similar heirachy from controls to joints